vishalcloudyuga/dcos-docs/1.9/administration/debugging/quickstart.md

 For more information about the `dcos task exec` command, see the CLI command [reference](/docs/1.9/usage/cli/command-reference/).

 # Run an interactive command on a remote machine
 You can run interactive commands on machines in your cluster by using the `dcos exec command`.
-In this example, a file is copied from your local machine to a cluster node.
+In this example, the `dcos exec` command is used to copy a simple script from your local machine to the task container on the node.
+The script is then administered locally by using the `dcos exec` command.

 1. Create a Marathon app definition and name it `my-app.json` with the following contents: